alexspirgel/accordion/README.md

 #### `trigger`
 Default value: `'.accordion__trigger'`

 Custom item trigger element.
 Triggers the opening and closing of its item.
 Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
 Trigger elements, must be located within item elements.
+Only one trigger element per accordion item.
+If more than one trigger element is passed or matches the selector for an accordion item, the fist element will be used.

 #### `content`
 Default value: `'.accordion__content'`

 Custom item content element.
 Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
 Content elements must be located within item elements.
+Only one content element per accordion item.
+If more than one content element is passed or matches the selector for an accordion item, the fist element will be used.

 #### `contentInner`
-Default value: `'.accordion__content-inner'`
+Default value: `undefined`

 Custom item content inner element.
 Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
+Only one content inner element per accordion item.
+If more than one content inner element is passed or matches the selector for an accordion item, the fist element will be used.
+Can also be left undefined.
+When left undefined, the fist child element of the content element.
 Content inner elements must be located within content elements.
-It is recommended that this element is not styled and is the only child of the `content` element.
+It is recommended that this element is not styled and is the only child of the content element.

 ### `accessibilityWarnings`
 Default value: `true`